Update from 2020-01-28

 We had more than 30 working QRO units for 2m and 70cm bands when this article was created.
 However you should consider some protective measures – reducing the transmitter’s RF Power while this LNAs are used with antennas that have a bad VSWR (greater than 1.5).

-Working with antennas, that have a bad VSWR (> 1.5) can lead the failure of the RF relays.
+Working with antennas, that have a bad SWR (> 1.5) may lead to failure of the RF relays.

 List of changes: